crispinprojects/dbus-gtk4-demo/README.md

 ## D-Feet

-D-Feet is the GNOME D-Bus browser, viewer and degugger application
+D-Feet is the GNOME D-Bus browser, viewer and debugger application

 With Fedora you install it using the terminal command below.